Why should I hire a freelance editor?

 What kind of books do you edit?

 I edit young adult fiction and romance, as well as middle grade.
-YA is my bread and butter; some favorites include Starfish by Akemi Dawn Bowman, One of Us Is Lying by Karen McManus, and You’ll Miss Me When I’m Gone by Rachel Lynn Solomon.
+YA is my main area of interest; some favorites include Starfish by Akemi Dawn Bowman, One of Us Is Lying by Karen McManus, and You’ll Miss Me When I’m Gone by Rachel Lynn Solomon.
 Some favorite romances include The Kiss Quotient by Helen Hoang and Evvie Drake Starts Over by Linda Holmes.
 Middle grades I adore include When You Reach Me by Rebecca Stead, The Thing About Jellyfish by Ali Benjamin, and Wonder by R. J. Palacio.
 I would love to work on manuscripts in a similar vein as these books.

 As far as genres and subjects go, I love: